Skip to content

 January 2026: Life & Writing Updates

 I’m a bad person, I haven’t updated the blog for so long, but you know…. life and stuff!
-LifeWell, I fled my NHS medical PA role back in May 2025 after twelve years in post, stressed to the gills, determined to save my own life (melodramatic, I know, but I was ready to explode or Continue reading
+LifeWell, I fled my NHS medical PA role back in May 2025 after twelve years in post, stressed to the gills, determined to save my own life (melodramatic, I know, but I was ready to explode or… Continue reading

-book-review, books, fiction, life, nina-gander-duck-or-panda, slate-heart, writing
+books, fiction, history, life, nina-gander-duck-or-panda, porthmadog, slate-heart, wales, writing

 • 24th Jul 2024